 Applications require a set of services from their infrastructure—load balancing, traffic management, routing, health monitoring, security policies, service and user authentication, and protection against intrusion and DDoS attacks.
 These services are often implemented as discrete appliances.
 Providing an application with these services required logging into each appliance to provision and configure the service.

 This process was possible when managing dozens of monolithic applications, but as these monoliths become modernized into microservices based applications it isn’t practical to provision hundreds or thousands of containers in the same way.
 Observability, scalability, and high availability can no longer be provided by discrete appliances.

 The advent of cloud-native applications and containers created a need for a service mesh to deliver vital application services, such as load balancing.
+The service mesh handles east-west services within the datacenter, with container ingress handling north-south into and out of the datacenter.
 By contrast, trying to place and configure a physical hardware appliance load balancer at each location and every server is overly challenging and expensive.
 And require businesses need to deploy microservices to keep up with application demands and multi-cloud environments.

-A solution to this problem is the service mesh — a new way to deliver service-to-service communication through APIs that cannot be provided by appliances.
+A solution to this problem is Kubernetes ingress — a new way to deliver service-to-service communication through APIs that cannot be provided by appliances.

 Microservices Architecture Definition

 “Microservices architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API,” according to authors Martin Fowler and James Levis in their article Microservices.
 “These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.”